pigoz/mplayer2/DOCS/man/en/mplayer.rst

     Use this if commas in subtitles are shown at the start of a sentence instead of at the end.

---font=<font pattern/file>
+--font=<pattern-or-filename>
     Specify font to use for OSD and for subtitles that do not themselves specify a particular font.
 See also ``--subfont``.
 With fontconfig enabled the argument is a fontconfig pattern and the default is ``sans``.
-    Without fontconfig the argument is a filename and the default is ``~/.mplayer/subfont.ttf`` with freetype enabled,
+Without fontconfig the argument is a filename and the default is ``~/.mplayer/subfont.ttf`` with freetype enabled, or
     ``~/.mplayer/font/font.desc`` without it.

     *EXAMPLE*: